 There’s a reason why this is the number one on my list.
 A great way to start networking is by getting involved during your good ol’ uni days.
 While university projects connect you to peers, internships and part-time jobs give you a chance to get to know your potential future employers better.
 At the end of the day, connections made through these routes make for much-needed quality references to give your future employer.
 Additionally, check out these tips on how you can prepare yourself while looking for work in Melbourne.

 Every country has a different idea of what a CV should look like.
 I’ve literally edited my résumé a bajillion times since my time in Melbourne.
-After adapting it to a friend’s CV, I went on to get tips from specific seminars held to guide students on how to optimize and design CVs better.
+After first adapting it to a friend’s CV, I went on to get tips from specific seminars held to guide students on how to optimize and design CVs better.
 Your CV is how you make your first impression, so make sure it’s a good one.
-Starting with stating your career purpose, recent employment history – make sure you highlight your achievements at uni or at an internship.
+Starting with stating your career purpose, recent employment history – make sure you highlight your achievements at uni or/and at internships.

 Meet as many recruiters as possible